KrisAirdancer/vidya-clone/README.md

 ## Tasks/Work

-- [ ] Build a basic website with a .NET backend (Minimal API) and React.js frontend
+- [x] Build a basic website with a .NET backend (Minimal API) and React.js frontend
     - Tutorial from Microsoft on how to do this [here](https://learn.microsoft.com/en-us/training/paths/aspnet-core-minimal-api/)
     - React.js tutorials:
         - [Getting Started with React.js](https://reactjs.org/docs/getting-started.html)
         - [React.js Tutorial](https://reactjs.org/docs/getting-started.html)
         - [React.js Building Blocks](https://reactjs.org/docs/hello-world.html)
-- [ ] Build the Vidya clone
+- [ ] Build the frontend
+    - [ ] Learn how to add CSS styling to React.js apps and components
     - [ ] Include the draggable controls element
         - A React.js tutorial on this is [here](https://www.youtube.com/watch?v=jfJ5ON05JKk)
-- [ ] Replace the basic website frontend with the Viday clone
+- [ ] Build the backend
+    - Serve audio files to the frontend
+    - Serve playlist files to the frontend
 - [ ] Once the player is fully functional,
     - Convert this project into the new AirdancerServer & AirdancerPlayer.
     - Make a personal website out of it.